gbiggs/rtshell/README.txt

 rtprint and rtinject require the Python version of OpenRTM-aist.

+For Ubuntu users, if you are using a version of Ubuntu prior to 9.04, you will need to install a suitable Python version by hand.
+You may want to consider upgrading to Ubuntu 9.04 or later (10.04 offers LTS).

 Installation
 ------------

 There are several methods of installation available:

-1. Download the source (either from the repository or a source archive), extract it somewhere, and run the commands from that directory.
+1. Download the source from either the repository (see "Repository," below) or a source archive, extract it somewhere, and run the commands from that directory.

-2. Download the source (either from the repository or a source archive), extract it somewhere, and use distutils to install it into your Python
+2. Download the source from either the repository (see "Repository," below) or a source archive, extract it somewhere, and install it into your Python
 distribution:

  a.
 Extract the source, e.g. to a directory ~/rtcshell